 For real estate, AR can be an innovative solution when acquainting buyers with the object.
 Clients will be able to save a lot of time when selecting houses and apartments, and unfinished houses can be viewed in full detail in a digital 3D view, which will significantly increase the likelihood of making deals.
 For example, Realtor.com application allows you to search for houses and apartments by signs directly from the camera, as well as to get acquainted with the details of any found home for sale.

-Location-based AR apps work on comparing GPS mobile data and digital compass to determine the location of the device.
-When receiving data, the application can define where to add visual elements to the real world.
+Location-based AR apps work on comparing GPS data from the mobile and digital compass to determine the location details of the device.
+When receiving location data, the application can define where to add visual elements to the real world.

 The prospects for the growth of IoT location-based apps are almost limitless because most of the gadgets and solutions already have access to GPS.
 This allows you to find a lot of synergy between the app and the surrounding objects.